List of tallest buildings in Bologna

 This list ranks buildings in Bologna buildings that stand at least 50 m tall.
 This includes spires and architectural details but does not include antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year in which a building was completed.

 History

 Medieval towers

 Bologna, the main city of Emilia-Romagna, in Italy, was called the City of Towers or City of the Two Towers during the Middle Ages, because of the huge number of medieval towers.
 Some of these medieval towers can still be seen in the city.
 This list does not include the Asinelli Tower, built in 1119 with a height of 97.2 meters.

 Modern towers

 In the last decades, the city started to build more modern tall buildings, such as the 1958 "La Meridiana" building, a condominium located in Via Cellini, 70 m.
-Several modern towers, designed by the architect Kenzo Tange, were built in the Fiera District during the seventies.
+Several modern towers, designed by the architect Kenzo Tange, were built in the Fiera District during the 1970s.

-In 2012 Unipol Tower was completed.
-It was the first Bologna skyscraper that exceeds 100 meters of height.
-It is the highest building in the city and currently 7th in Italy.
+In 2012, the Unipol Tower was completed.
+At 125 m, the Unipol Tower is the first skyscraper in Bologna to exceed 100 m and is the tallest tower in Emilia Romagna.
+It is the highest building in the Bologna and currently 7th in Italy.